rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 <button className={buttonClasses.join(' ')} />
 {{< /highlight >}}

-A neat little library named {{% a_blank "classnames" "https://github.com/JedWatson/classnames" %}} became relevant for a lot of people.
+For that case a neat little library named {{% a_blank "classnames" "https://github.com/JedWatson/classnames" %}} became relevant for a lot of people.
 It makes it easier to apply conditional style on elements.

 {{< highlight javascript >}}
 var buttonClasses = classNames(